-Lisa Sharon Harper, author of The Very Good Gospel and Chief Church Engagement Officer at Sojourners, noted that evangelicals of color began to denounce Trump long ago.
+Lisa Sharon Harper, author of The Very Good Gospel and Chief Church Engagement Officer at Sojourners (at the time of publication), noted that evangelicals of color began to denounce Trump long ago.

 “I know several conservative black, Latino, Asian, and Native American evangelicals who absolutely were not in support of Trump, and were actively writing … in order to explain to their followers why they needed to be aware.”
 She continued, “For women of color and people of color who have stood up against Trump, it’s not just one thing,” referring to Mr. Trump’s racism, misogyny, and intimidation.
 “It is the reality that we believe the Gospel.
 At the heart of this, is the integrity of the good news of Jesus Christ.”